TJJD Admission Trends

 The Number of Youths Committed to TJJD Has Declined

-Counties have committed fewer youth overall with commitments of indeterminate youth driving the decline.
-Determinate commitments, though, increased over this same period.
+Counties have committed fewer youth to TJJD with indeterminate sentence commitments driving the decline.
+Determinate sentence commitments, through, increased over this same period.

 (Click to enlarge.)